Legacy (Ramsey Lewis album)

-Legacy is an album by the jazz pianist Ramsey Lewis, released in 1978 on Columbia Records.
+Legacy is an album by the jazz pianist Ramsey Lewis, produced by James L. Mack and Lewis and released in 1978 by Columbia Records.
 The album reached No. 10 on the Billboard Jazz Albums chart.

-Overview

-Legacy was produced by James L. Mack and Ramsey Lewis.

 Critical reception

 The Pittsburgh Press wrote that Legacy "is a serious piece made up of toccata, adagio and fugue," adding "while rather rigidly structured, there's plenty of improvisation, and Legacy both holds together and holds your interest."